Copyright and teaching

 - Commercial sound recordings - using and sharing for educational or university purposes

-This section is about already-recorded commercial music that you may want to use for educational or other University purposes.
+This section relates to already-recorded commercial music that you want to use for educational or other University purposes.

 Generally "educational purposes" needs to involve actions necessary for delivery of a course, like assessment or teaching.

 "University purposes" involves actions required to carry out the university's usual business such as teaching, research and engaging with the university community.
 It does not include commercial activities, advertising and recruitment.
 Under the licence recorded music can be used for promoting student work or in-house research, but not if it is primarily for advertising.

 When you use recorded commercial music, you are using the work of two sets of music creators: the people who created the lyrics and music, and the performance by the artist.
 The Tertiary Music Agreement covers all of these uses by most recording artists published in Australia.
 You can double-check whether music you want to use is covered by looking at the PPCA list of current licensors or the ARIA list of copyright owners.

 - Educational purposes